status-im/help.status.im/docs/en/status-communities/how-to-run-a-community-your-quick-start-guide.md

 # How to run a community: your quick start guide

+!!! note ""
+    Currently, you can only create and administer communities using the Status desktop app.</br><p style="text-align: center;">[Download Status desktop :octicons-desktop-download-16:][status-web-download]{ .md-button }

 A Status Community is a virtual space for like-minded people to exchange ideas and collaborate.

 As a community owner, you have the autonomy to oversee membership and administration.
 This enables you to shape the community's dynamics and ensure a positive atmosphere that fosters engagement and productive interactions.